hj-prk/JakMyeongSo/README.md

 ## Get your own creative Korean name
 Whether you require a unique name for a Korean character in your story or desire a distinct Korean name for yourself, worry no more!
 Jakmyeongso, a Korean name generating webpage, enables users to acquire a name with just a few simple clicks.
+Prepare to be amazed as over 1.2 million potential name outcomes await your discovery!
 ### Obtain a gender-appropriate name
 Acquire a gender-appropriate name effortlessly by choosing either male or female and simply clicking 'Get a name'.
 Jakmyeongso's name generating system was meticulously crafted to produce natural-sounding names that perfectly align with the selected gender.
 ### Translate your name and discover its meaning